andrecrjr/bananominer-watch/readme.md

 - MidNightSonne for Brazilian Portuguese
 - YaroslavaWise for Russian
 - Cristalla for Spanish
-- bbedward for reminding the junlge to support
+- bbedward for reminding the jungle to support

 # Graphic Design support
  - Oops